wangcongcong123/ttt/covid_event/README.md

-### This unit guides to reproduce the results in our paper titled "UCD-CS at W-NUT 2020 Shared Task-3: Leveraging Text to TextTransformers for COVID-19 Event Extraction on Social Media" (paper link comming soon)
+### This unit guides to reproduce the results in our paper titled "UCD-CS at W-NUT 2020 Shared Task-3: A Text to Text Approach for COVID-19 Event Extraction on Social Media" (https://arxiv.org/abs/2009.10047)

 <p align="center">
     <br>